Boylston Street Fishweir: Climate change in Boston area

 During the time during which the fish weirs were in use the difference between high and low tide was only about 3 ft, allowing easy construction and maintenance of the wooden structures, and direct access to the trapped fish by walking from the shore.
 The most accurate radiocarbon dating of these weirs suggests that the earliest were built almost 5200 years BP, and then rebuilt time and again, essentially maintained for over 1500 years.
 By about 3700 years before present, the daily tidal height change and water flow had increased, and the ocean level had risen to the point that tidal weirs made of small size wood stakes were no longer effective in the Back Bay location.
 The Native people remained, developing other fishing and planting methods.
-The descendants of these early people may be members of the Massachuset tribe today.
+The descendants of these early people may be members of the Massachusett tribe today.

 Future research

 New building construction in Boston’s Back Bay will most likely uncover more fish weir evidence.
 Collected samples of weir stakes, and survey information exists from archeological work in 1985 and from earlier efforts.
-More research is needed to assemble a complete a comprehensive study of the fish weir history and to more fully understand the life of the early people who lived for thousands of years in the place we now call Boston.
+More research is needed to assemble a complete and comprehensive study of the fish weir history and to more fully understand the life of the early people who lived for thousands of years in the place we now call Boston.
 The Ancient Fishweir Project, an annual public event on Boston Common, honors the early history with the construction of a fishweir within two blocks of the still-buried fishweir remains.